 Pot Size: 3.5" pot (24 fl. oz/0.7 L) ?

-Angelica dahurica is a widely-cultivated, short-lived perennial herb found naturally in moist grasslands and streamsides from 1,500' - 3,000' throughout its range in China, Taiwan, Japan, Korea, Russia, and Siberia.
-Angelica dahurica forms a bold-textured, deciduous rosette of aromatic foliage, topped in early summer with a massive 6' tall stalk, terminating in branched purple panicles that hold dozens of large, white, Queen Anne's Lace-like flower heads.
+Simply stunning!
+Angelica dahurica is a widely-cultivated, short-lived perennial herb found natively in moist grasslands and streamsides from 1,500'-3,000' elevation throughout its range in China, Taiwan, Japan, Korea, Russia, and Siberia.
+Angelica dahurica forms a bold-textured, summer deciduous rosette of aromatic foliage, topped, starting for us in early June with a massive 6' tall purple stalk, terminating in an insect pollinator haven of branched panicles that hold dozens of large, white, Queen Anne's Lace-like flower heads.
 The roots of Angelica dahurica (Du Huo/Bai Zhi) have been used medicinally since 400 B.C. to cure head and body aches, blood toxicities, as a laxative/purgative, sedative, a remedy for swollen gums and toothaches, and as a topical anti-fungal cream...and the seeds are used as a culinary liqueur flavoring.
 Do you really not have one yet?
-In good growing conditions, expect flowers in year two.
+In moist, richly organic soils expect flowers in year two.